 - Swipe to Visit Feature

-Swipe to Visit is another great feature of AMP.
-It uses AMP’s prerender capability to display a preview of the page.
-If a user wants to swipe up, a full web page will instantly load, and a publisher will receive a pageview.
+Swipe to Visit utilizes AMP’s prerender capability to show a preview of the page displayed at the bottom of the screen.
+If a user wants to swipe up, an entire web page will instantly load, and a publisher will receive a pageview.

 - Top Stories